bogardpd/lodging_data_utils/docs/data_structure.md

 GeoPackage files are SQLite databases, so each layer is a table.

 > [!NOTE]
 > Columns use the data types specified in the GeoPackage Encoding Standards [Table 1.
 GeoPackage Data Types](https://www.geopackage.org/spec/#table_column_data_types), and geometry types specified in [Annex G: Geometry Types (Normative)](https://www.geopackage.org/spec/#geometry_types).
-Optional fields should be null when unused.
+Optional fields must be null when unused.

 The layer tables have the following relationships: